Introduction: Blindsided into Debate

 - The absolute beginning: “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God” (John 1:1–2).

-- Upon the creation of Adam and Eve (the first marriage): “He said to them, ‘Moses, because of the hardness of your hearts, permitted you to divorce your wives, but from the beginning it was not so’” (Matthew 19:8).
+- Upon the creation of Adam and Eve (the first marriage): “He said to them, ‘Because of your hardness of heart Moses allowed you to divorce your wives, but from the beginning it was not so’” (Matthew 19:8).

-- After the “very good” creation was completed (Genesis 1:31) but prior to Adam’s sin: “He who sins is of the devil, for the devil has sinned from the beginning.
-For this purpose the Son of God was manifested, that He might destroy the works of the devil” (1 John 3:8).
+- After the “very good” creation was completed (Genesis 1:31) but prior to Adam’s sin: “Whoever makes a practice of sinning is of the devil, for the devil has been sinning from the beginning.
+The reason the Son of God appeared was to destroy the works of the devil” (1 John 3:8).

-- After sin entered the world so that tribulation can be possible: “For in those days there will be tribulation, such as has not been since the beginning of the creation which God created until this time, nor ever shall be” (Mark 13:19).
+- After sin entered the world so that tribulation can be possible: “For in those days there will be such tribulation as has not been from the beginning of the creation that God created until now, and never will be” (Mark 13:19).